Stanbic IBTC Holdings

-Stanbic IBTC Holdings, commonly referred to as Stanbic IBTC, is a financial service holding company in Nigeria with subsidiaries in Banking, Stock Brokerage, Investment Advisory, Asset Management, Investor Services, Pension Management, Trustees, Insurance Brokerage and life Insurance businesses.
+Stanbic IBTC Holdings, commonly referred to as Stanbic IBTC, is a financial service holding company in Nigeria with subsidiaries in banking, stock brokerage, investment advisory, asset management, investor services, pension management, trustees, insurance brokerage and life insurance businesses.
 The company's newly opened corporate headquarters, Stanbic IBTC Towers, is situated at Walter Carrington Crescent, Victoria Island, Lagos.
 Stanbic IBTC Holdings is a member of the Standard Bank Group, a financial services giant based in South Africa.
-Standard Bank is Africa's largest banking group ranked by assets and earnings, operations in 20 African countries and 13 countries outside Africa.
+Standard Bank is Africa's largest banking group ranked by assets and earnings, with operations in 20 African countries and 13 countries outside Africa.

 Overview

-Stanbic IBTC Holdings PLC. came alive as the result of a merger between Stanbic Bank Nigeria Limited and IBTC Chartered Bank Plc. in 2007, then adopting a holding company structure in 2012 to comply with the revised regulatory framework advised by the Central Bank of Nigeria (CBN), requiring banks to either divest from non-core banking financial services or adopt a holdings’ company structure.
+Stanbic IBTC Holdings Plc. began as the result of a merger between Stanbic Bank Nigeria Limited and IBTC Chartered Bank Plc. in 2007, then adopting a holding company structure in 2012 to comply with the revised regulatory framework advised by the Central Bank of Nigeria (CBN), requiring banks to either divest from non-core banking financial services or adopt a holding company structure.

 Before the merger

 IBTC Chartered Bank Plc.

 Investment Banking & Trust Company Plc (IBTC) was formed as an investment bank on 2 February 1989 with Atedo N.A.
 Peterside as the chief executive officer and A. Olawale Edun as an executive director.

 In 2005, the Central Bank of Nigeria announced its re-capitalization program for commercial banks.
 This meant that all commercial banks had to have a NGN 25 billion minimum capital base.
-This CBN order led to the merger of Investment Banking and Trust Company (IBTC) with Chartered Bank Plc and Regent Bank Plc on 19 December 2005 to form IBTC Chartered Bank Plc with a total asset base NGN 125 billion and listed on the Nigerian Stock Exchange.
+This CBN order led to the merger of Investment Banking and Trust Company (IBTC) with Chartered Bank Plc and Regent Bank Plc on 19 December 2005 to form IBTC Chartered Bank Plc with a total asset base of NGN 125 billion and listed on the Nigerian Stock Exchange.

 Stanbic Bank Nigeria Limited

 Stanbic Bank Nigeria Limited was founded in 1991 when Standard Bank Investment Corporation (Stanbic Bank), acquired the African operations of ANZ Grindlays Bank.
-The name was later changed to Stanbic Bank Nigeria Limited and was a wholly owned subsidiary of Stanbic Africa Holdings Limited (SAHL).
+The name was later changed to Stanbic Bank Nigeria Limited, and it was a wholly owned subsidiary of Stanbic Africa Holdings Limited (SAHL).